dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Each rule has a severity, even if multiple rules are defined in a single analyzer.
 The rule can have different severities for different projects within a single build session.

-If all the rules from a single analyzer have severity `None` - analyzer won't be given any data for such configured part of the build (specific project or a whoe build).
+If all the rules from a single analyzer have severity `None` - analyzer won't be given any data for such configured part of the build (specific project or a whole build).
 If analyzer have some rules enabled and some disabled - it will be still fed with data, but the reports will be post-filtered.

 #### Scope of Analysis